inviqa/deck-task-registry/README.md

 ## Overview

 This toolset is just a collection of Gulp based development and build tasks.
-They were written primarily for use on Drupal sites, but there's no reason that they can't be used on other platforms.
+They were written primarily for use on Drupal sites using the Deck subtheme, but there's no reason that they can't be used on other platforms/themes.

 They use Gulp v4, but the latest version of Gulp CLI will ensure you don't need to remove your current v3 installation of Gulp.